CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ### SPF Timer Defaults

-OSPF uses the following default timers to prevent consecutive SPFs from overburdening the CPU:
+OSPF uses the following default timers to prevent consecutive [SPF](## "Shortest Path First") from overburdening the CPU:

-- 0 milliseconds from the initial event until [SPF](## "Shortest Path First") runs
+- 0 milliseconds from the initial event until SPF runs
 - 50 milliseconds between consecutive SPF runs (the number doubles with each SPF, until it reaches the maximum time between SPF runs)
 - 5000 milliseconds maximum between SPFs